rschristopher/rschristopher.github.io/src/custody/index.md

     that no bank or institution will be able to match.

-!!! question "It's as complicated as changing a light-bulb."
+!!! question "It's as easy as changing a light-bulb?"

     Imagine asking a person in the
     middle ages to change a light bulb.